November 11, 2024

 This setup ensures that the buyer receives the domain name and the seller gets their payment, significantly reducing the risk of fraud and deception.

 By using domain name escrow services, both parties can enjoy a secure and efficient transfer of domain ownership, providing peace of mind throughout the transaction.
+A domain name consulting service can help make the process much easier.

 What Is Escrow?